 Each fighter has a profile, which details their characteristics (their Move, Toughness and Wounds), the weapons they are armed with, and the runemarks they have.
 Below you can see two example profiles.
 Although the format for each is different, the information they contain is the same.

 Many rules in Warcry refer to symbols known as runemarks.
 You can find runemarks in many places; for example, each fighter has a faction runemark on their profile to indicate which faction they belong to, and up to 3 other runemarks to determine the abilities they can use and any other rules that apply to them.
-You can find a list of the different runemarks on pages 23-26.
+You can find a list of the different runemarks here.

 Warcry battles are fought upon a battlefield.
 This can be any flat surface upon which the fighters can stand.
 Warcry battlefield mats are 30" in length and 22" in width, and the rules are designed to work especially well with these dimensions, but any flat surface roughly 30" by 22" will be suitable.